Collections

 The runtime and the library stay separate

 Most search tools bundle their knowledge with the application.
 Disaster Clippy treats the collection as a first-class artifact that can be versioned, released, and distributed independently.
 Under the hood, packs are the portable unit.
-Publicly, what matters is that you can update the collection without rebuilding the app.
+What matters here is simpler: you can update the library without rebuilding the app.

 What is in the example deployment

 The current demo collection is preparedness-oriented on purpose.
 It mixes household emergency guidance, practical DIY material, survival and resilience references, and offline-friendly archives.
-That makes the app feel real as a product while also showing developers the range of source types the system can absorb.
+It is broad enough to feel useful, but still bounded enough to inspect.

 Building your own collection